Autumn-Begonia-Demo/ABDemo/README.md

 - Instead, you will be pushing into a development branch and submit a merge request and obtain approval in order to make your work into the mod release.
 - Allow forced push (git push -f) for only members with maintainer or admin role (that is, you can bypass the above by using forced push only if you are given the role).

-This will enforce you to push all of your new changes into a branch and use Pull Requests to merge into master/main, thereby protecting it from unstable code changes.
+This will enforce you to push all of your new changes into a branch and use Pull Requests with approval to merge into master/main, thereby protecting it from unstable code changes.
+However, this also means that you are free to do whatever you want on your own branch (but this does not mean we won't see your commits).

 > Note 1: This note is mostly designed for users of Github.com or Github Desktop.
 If you use terminals like Git Bash then feel free to ignore the tutorials.
 You are based and I should not be telling you what to do with your life, assuming you already know what you are doing.
 Just know that now we are doing things the right way.